The Trilemma of Truth in Large Language Models: Background and Flawed Assumptions

-\begin{enumerate} \item \textbf{Truthfulness}: \(\mathcal{M}\) generates an activation pattern that encodes support for \(\phi\) in \(\km\), reflecting the model’s internal support for the statement \(\phi\). \item \textbf{Falsehood}: \(\mathcal{M}\) produces an activation pattern that reflects a lack of sufficient support for \(\phi\), instead indicating that the internal knowledge \(\km\) provides stronger support for \(\neg\phi\) (e.g., signaling a contradiction or misalignment with known facts). \item \textbf{Neither}: \(\mathcal{M}\) should encode the lack of support for \(\phi\) and \(\neg\phi\), indicating that the veracity of \(\phi\) is currently undefined.
-That is, \(\phi\) is neither true nor false. \end{enumerate}
+\textbf{Falsehood}: \(\mathcal{M}\) produces an activation pattern that reflects a lack of sufficient support for \(\phi\), instead indicating that the internal knowledge \(\km\) provides stronger support for \(\neg\phi\): signaling a contradiction or misalignment with known information.